Stonewall creates more inclusive spaces for the LGBTQ+ community

 We spoke to members of Stonewall about the crucial work they do for the LGBTQ community.

 Stonewall is a team of bold, passionate people fighting for freedom, equity, and the potential of LGBTQ+ people everywhere.
-Over the past 30 years, they’ve worked with over 900 leading organizations to create LGBTQ-inclusive workplaces around the world.
+Over the past 30 years, they’ve worked with over 900 leading organisations to create LGBTQ-inclusive workplaces around the world.

 Their specialist’s support can help to transform working environments and allow every employee to thrive.
-MOO has partnered with Stonewall for a number of years now, and in honor of Pride, we spoke to client account managers Maryam Din, Oscar Hoyle, Nancy Carter and Charley Crabb about the company’s mission and what brands like MOO can do to ensure workplace equality.
+MOO has partnered with Stonewall for a number of years now, and in honour of Pride, we spoke to client account managers – Maryam Din, Oscar Hoyle, Nancy Carter and Charley Crabb about the company’s mission and what brands like MOO can do to ensure workplace equality.

 Maryam Din: At Stonewall, we imagine a world where all LGBTQ+ people are free to be themselves and can live their lives to the full.
 Inclusive workplaces have a huge part to play in making this world a reality.

 As part of a team of Client Account Managers, we support organisations in the UK and globally with their LGBTQ+ workplace inclusion.
 We work with over 900 organisations and every one of our Diversity Champions shares our core belief in the power of a workplace that truly welcomes, respects, and represents LGBTQ+ employees.